St Eunan's College: Computer club

 Participants in the "Computer Club" of the 1980s included Neil Gordon (who would later teach at the college, organise annual ski trips abroad and manage the football team) and Kevin Gillespie (later Monsignor and Cathedral Parish Administrator).
 Gordon's inaugural presentation was called "Fuel Consumption", an early indication of where his future interests would lie.
 The "Computer Club" soon vanished though, as its main activities were absorbed into the curriculum.

+Damien Blake, who later became the youngest-ever mayor of Letterkenny, set up the school's first website.

 Other clubs

 Others include clubs dedicated to books, cinema and games.

 Overseas expeditions

-Each year since the late twentieth-century, teachers and students alike head for a ski resort during the holidays.
+Each year since the late twentieth century, teachers and students alike head for a ski resort during the holidays.
 The first trip, to Andorra, was organised in 1997.
 The 2008 trip, when Neil Gordon led a troupe of skiers to the United States, proved eventful – the Airbus craft bringing them home experienced motor difficulties in mid-flight and had to return to Logan International Airport after several hours in the air.
 The aborted flight received coverage in national media, such as The Irish Times.

 The college has taken part in several foreign exchange programmes involving schools in Brittany and Vienna.
 Many European students have also availed of the education offered by the college – coming from as far as Spain, France and Austria.